editioner/ruby/README.md

 * Listing all available clients  <br>

 ## Lets get started
-This is a simple command line application for manipulating given 'json' data set<br>
+* This is a simple command line application for manipulating given 'json' data set<br>

-Clone this branch to your local machine.
+* Clone this branch to your local machine.
 Please refer to 'Gemfile' for dependencies required<br>

-To start the application type following command inside your project directory: <br>
+* To start the application type following command inside your project directory: <br>

+#### **Data for this application is provided in ./data/clients.json**

 ```shell
 ruby app.rb